kannkyo/nvd-api/README.rst

 * If filtering by keywordExactMatch, keywordSearch is REQUIRED.
 * If filtering by the last modified date, both lastModStartDate and lastModEndDate are REQUIRED.
 * resultsPerPage's maximum allowable limit is 10,000.
+* The maximum allowable range when using any date range parameters is 120 consecutive days.

 Products / Match Criteria API
 -----------------------------